CardPointers: Automatically enroll offers to all of your cards

 CardPointers correct Amex Offer details

 The CardPointers browser extension also reminds you if you have a money-saving opportunity on one or more of your cards, although once again you’ll want to verify the offer details.
 For example, when playing Wordle last night it let me know that I could save by using my Schwab Platinum card.
-That’s presumably courtesy of the Digital Entertainment Credit which is valid on New York Times subscriptions (Wordle is owned by the New York Times), although the text box stated I could save 2% on the purchase which wasn’t correct.
+That’s presumably courtesy of the Digital Entertainment Credit which is valid on New York Times subscriptions (Wordle is owned by the New York Times), although the text box stated I could save 2% on the purchase which initially seemed like it wasn’t correct.

 n.b.
 If you don’t want to see this kind of popup for any given retailer, you can click the X in the top-right corner of the purple box and select that you don’t want to see the popup anymore for that retailer, or you can just snooze it for a while.